ColinCee/Daily-Programmer-268/README.md

 Create a way to list all connected clients - Yep

-Send messages to the server and relay it to a requested client - Nope
+Send messages to the server and relay it to a requested client - Yep